 How Long Does Vinegar Take to Kill Weeds?

 You might want to ask how long does vinegar take to kill weeds?
 And does vinegar kill the roots of weeds, too?
 And as your garden might become overrun with problem plants, speed is key in nipping any weed growth in the bud.

 But I think many people would be surprised to hear just how fast it works.
 Spray a solution onto weeds in the heat of the day and in full sunlight for example and you can see the plant starting to shrivel and die within one hour.
 If you’ve got a particularly strong crop of weeds, or a hardy species of plant, then the effect may take a little longer and you might not see any changes until the next day.

-There is some great time lapse footage of a person who uses dish soap mixed with 5% vinegar and uses a sprayer to treat weeds in their garden.
+There is some great time-lapse footage of a person who uses dish soap mixed with 5% vinegar and uses a sprayer to treat weeds in their garden.
 Over the course of seven hours, the weeds are monitored and you can actually watch them shrivel and turn brown.
-The 1 gallon of vinegar based weed killer only cost less than two dollars.
+The one gallon of vinegar-based weed killer only costs less than two dollars.

 Some people also advocate adding salt to the mixture itself as that prevents regrowth and makes the effects of the weed killer last longer.
 This should be used carefully though as adding salt to soil means that nothing will ever be able to grow there again.
 So while you won’t want to put this on a lawn or in flowerbeds, you can add salt to an area you want to permanently stop any plant growth such as a pathway or patio.

-And, as with any gardening advice, please use your judgement and decide whether this will work as a weed killer in your garden.
-In addition, you should always use a good pair of gardening gloves when handling any sort of material, chemical free or not.
+And, as with any gardening advice, please use your judgment and decide whether this will work as a weed killer in your garden.
+In addition, you should always use a good pair of gardening gloves when handling any sort of material, chemical-free or not.